silverl/MQTT-on-Windows-Power-State-Change/readme.md

 Check: Stop the task if it runs longer than 1 hour.

 Shouldn't be necessary since the script has a number of retries embedded, but just in case...

+## Sleep - Create Scheduled Task

+Only the following are different from the first task.

+### Triggers for Sleep

+Create a trigger to begin the task "On an event"

+Log: System

+Source: Kernel-Power

+Event ID: 187

+### Actions for Sleep

+Action: Start a program

+Program/script: `powershell.exe`

+Arguments: `-ExecutionPolicy Bypass –NoProfile –Command "& {C:\Code\NotifyOnWake\Send-MqttOnPowerStateChange.ps1 -State sleep; exit $LastExitCode}" >> %USERPROFILE%\sleep.log`